ConorC352/file_parser/README.md

 ## Usage

-'lib/lab_result_parser' directory and run 'ruby labortory_test_result.rb' from terminal (or ruby parser.rb)
+'lib/lab_result_parser' directory for models

-'rake tests' from root to run tests...
+'rake test' from root to run tests...